Upfront Pricing, No Surprises

 Smart Key Recognition Loss

-Proximity sensors in your 2016-2025 Frontier can lose sync with the ECU after a dead battery or jump.
-Truck suddenly ignores the smart key.
-Fix requires a full relearn with a professional scan tool to re-pair key to the vehicle's computer.
+Proximity sensors on 2016-2025 Frontiers can lose sync with the vehicle computer, often right after a dead battery or a jump start.
+The truck acts like it has never seen the smart key in your pocket before.
+Fixing it means running a full relearn procedure with professional equipment to re-pair the key to your vehicle's computer.

 Ignition Cylinder Wear

-No DIY option for these years.
-The NATS system requires professional diagnostic equipment to extract the PIN code from the BCM and register transponder keys.
-All keys must be programmed at the same time, or your existing keys get disabled.
-Dial (619) 876-1271 and we handle it on-site.
+No DIY path for 2016-2021 Frontiers.
+The factory immobilizer on these trucks requires professional diagnostic equipment to pull the PIN code from the body control module and register the transponder.
+One more important detail: all keys must be programmed in the same session, or your existing keys will stop working.
+Call us and we handle the whole job on-site anywhere in San Diego County.

 How It Works